catonbrewster1/covid-policy-sentiments/README.md

 ## 5. Results

+The overwhelming majority sentiment for most tweet is "other" in our data which is unsurprising.
+We find it more interesting to just tweet one of the seven emotions that the Huggingface model is able to detect.
+The x-axis is the date and the y-axis is the average level of the given sentiment for all tweets on that day.

 The visualizations for our 10 days of tweets are below:
 ![image](https://user-images.githubusercontent.com/84205874/145641354-3f71d4f1-bd3b-4473-8dd2-369f38e9359f.png)
 ![image](https://user-images.githubusercontent.com/84205874/145641378-e069e62b-ef62-43fe-867a-73aab2b2d952.png)

+It's interesting to note the spike of emotions on November 30th for both cities.
+While in Mexico City, the majority of sentiment that day was sadness, in Guadalajara, it was sadness but with a notable amount of anger, as well.
+This example illistrates the type of monitoring one could do with an ongoing stream of Twitter data at scale.

 ## 6. How to run the project